Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Experiments

-\textbf{Competitive performances on multimodal benchmarks}.
+\textbf{Competitive performance on multimodal benchmarks}.
 We also present the model’s zero-shot performance on the VQA dataset in Table~\ref{results_vqa}.
-To gain suitable and robust image embeddings, we further fine-tuned the visual mapping network for one epoch and freeze all other parameters, which does not affect any text-only performance of LLMs.
-We can see that MKS2-Llama-2-7b could achieve comparative performances on open-world and scene text VQA datasets.
-It's noteworthy that there was no discernible performance degradation when comparing MKS2 performance on multimodal tasks to that of the original large language model without visual enhancement.
-This implies that the addition of visual enhancement in LLMs did not lead to a loss in text-related knowledge, while performing LLMs for vision.
-Moreover, the incorporation of text-only data proves to be a valuable strategy for enhancing the model proficiency in answering open visual questions.
-While mixed instruction data leads to improvements in open-world question answering, it appears to have a detrimental effect on scene text recognition, possibly due to shifts in training data distribution.
-Further investigation into the fine-tuning process and data distributions can help optimize MKS2 performance across a wider range of tasks involving both text and images.
+To gain suitable and robust image embeddings, we further fine-tuned the visual mapping network for one epoch and froze all other parameters, which does not affect any text-only performance of LLMs.
+Our model demonstrates competitive performance across diverse VQA benchmarks.
+Comparing MKS2 w/o Text-SFT to the base MLLM (w/o (Text-SFT \& MoMEs) ) reveals no discernible performance degradation on multimodal tasks, indicating that the visual enhancement successfully preserves the model's original textual knowledge.
+Furthermore, MKS2 outperforms several prior specialized approaches-including those focused on visual feature injection (e.g., ImageBind-LLM), code-based reasoning (e.g., ViperGPT), and multimodal retrieval (e.g., REVEAL).
+This superior performance validates our novel methodology of using a language-centred learning strategy and a visual memory module to internalize multimodal knowledge directly within the LLM's parameters.
+This implies that the addition of visual enhancement in LLMs did not lead to a loss in text-related knowledge while performing LLMs for vision.
+Moreover, the incorporation of text-only data proves to be a valuable strategy for enhancing the model's proficiency in answering open visual questions.
+While beneficial for QA, mixed instruction data harms scene text recognition, likely due to training data shifts.
+Optimizing MKS2's performance requires investigating fine-tuning and data distributions.